 Degenerative arthritis of the knee has no cure.
 However, some treatments help ease the signs and symptoms of this medical condition and its progression.

 Painkillers help control the pain and reduce the inflammation of the knee joint.
-Non- steroid anti-inflammatory (NSAID) drugs are also part of the treatment.
+Non- steroid anti-inflammatory (NSAID) drugs are also part of the knee treatment.
 These drugs tend to reduce inflammation.
 Warm and cold packs are also helpful to reduce the pain when applied directly to the affected knee.

 Steroid injections are sometimes administered directly into the knee.
 These injections tend to improve the pain for several weeks and sometimes even months.

 Hyaluronic acid injections are sometimes administered in order to lubricate the knee joint when steroid injections don’t work.

 Surgery is the last treatment option when the damage to the knee joint is so severe that no other treatment option helps reduce its signs and symptoms.
 Knee replacement is a good option for relieving the pain.
 Now replacements tend to last over 15 years.

 The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offers a unique, individualized approach to manage your knee pain.
 We are using the most effective pain management options including Platelet Rich Plasma (PRP) and Corticosteroid Injections and utilizing the latest technologies available in the USA.